 Periodontal Disease Treatment

-Periodontal disease can usually be prevented with routine professional dental cleanings and proper at-home oral hygiene practices.
-Dr. Litvak and our team have always been strong advocates of prevention as the most effective way to reduce the risk of developing gum disease.
+We can usually control gum disease with a thorough professional dental cleaning and improved oral hygiene habits.
+Dr. Litvak and our team strongly emphasize prevention at our practice because it is the most effective way to minimize the risk of developing gum disease.

 However, if we find that you have a periodontal infection, we will use state-of-the-art treatments to revitalize your gums and minimize further breakdown.